Updated August 9, 2023

 Part – 14

-In our last tutorial, we have understood how to find beta for private company.In this article we will see market risk premium (MRP) in detail.
+In our last tutorial, we understood how to find a beta for a private company.
+Now, we will understand the market risk premium (MRP) concept in detail.

-Market Risk Premium Definition
+Definition of Market Risk Premium

 Market Risk Premium Formula